Choose a Sport

 Kane Richardson cricketer

 Making his mark on cricket in his home nation of Australia and abroad, Kane has become a hot property.
 He's sought after in the exciting short forms of the game and has become a household name.
-The right-arm medium-fast bowler has represented his nation in 25 One Day Internationals (ODIs) and 26 T20 matches (as of March 2021).
-He's also broken into the prestigious Indian Premier League (IPL).
+The right-arm medium-fast bowler has represented his nation in 25 One Day Internationals (ODIs) and 35 T20 matches (as of June 2023).
+He's also broken into the prestigious Indian Premier League (IPL), playing four seasons.

 Adam Zampa cricketer

 Adam is one of the most respected spin bowlers of his generation, representing South Australia and the Australian National team.
 He’s also had success in the 20 Twenty format in some of the most competitive competitions on the globe.
 Adam played with Melbourne Stars and Sydney Thunder, and went on to take a highly contested place in the Indian Premier League.
 He represented Rising Pune Supergiants and Royal Challengers Bangalore.
-He’s also played in the Caribbean Premier League and in 2019 renewed his contract to play for Essex in England.
+He’s also played in the Caribbean Premier League and in 2019 England.

 Peter Siddle cricketer